-- 1. Whether the historic resources meets the criteria for listing, - 2.
-The importance to the public of retaining the historic resource relative to the hardship to the owner and any potential hazard to the public if the historic resource is retained; - The physical condition of the historic resource and any loss of characteristics that originally cause it to be listed; - 3.
-The historic or architectural significance of the historic resource; - 4.
-The economic use of the historic resource and any economic benefits associated with the proposed new use of the property; and - 5.
+- Criteria.
+Whether the historic resources meets the criteria for listing under Subsection 25.090(B); - 2.
+Hardship.
+The importance to the public of retaining the historic resource relative to the hardship to the owner and any potential hazard to the public if the historic resource is retained;

+- 3. Condition.
+The physical condition of the historic resource and any loss of characteristics that originally caused it to be listed; - 4.
+Historic or Architectural Significance.
+The historic or architectural significance of the historic resource; - 5.
+Economic Use and Benefits.
+The economic use of the historic resource and any economic benefits associated with the proposed new use of the property; and - 6.
+Location.
 If within a historic district, its contribution to the district and the affect on the district if the designation is removed.